 A: If you add dry sugar after the temperatures have dropped for the winter, the bees won’t fly it outside because it’s too cold.
 If you are worried about this you can spritz the mound of sugar with water which causes it to form a crust and prevents the bees from picking up granules.
 Alternatively, you can use superfine sugar which dissolves nearly as soon as the bees touch it.

 Q: What is superfine sugar?

 A: It is the same as regular granulated sugar except the crystals are much smaller so it dissolves quickly.
-It is also known as “bar sugar” or “baker’s sugar” and is available in 50-pound bags.
+Some people call it “bar sugar” or “baker’s sugar” and buy it in 50-pound bags.